skoshx/cirrus/README.md

 - Tests

   - get logs, get project, get deployments tests
+  - test deploying with mock app

+- Logging

+  - logging flag… [X]

 - Good error reporting

   - All errors should have some explanation or possible solution
   - Also have the error

+- Abstract away `cirrus.json`

+  - Upon init a `cirrus.json` gets created in `cirruspath/config/projectname.json`
+  - You can have a `cirrus.json` file in your GitHub repository, in which case that is prioritized (merged) with the project cirrus config on disk (for things like ports)
   - Remove port option (user shouldn't need to think about ports…)

-- Somehow we need to separate the project config from the GitHub...

-  - It was a nice idea, but isn't in line with cirrus long term goals of no config
-  - Maybe a `cirrus/config/appname.json` file that gets overridden if repo contains `cirrus.json` file
-  - This loops back to the removing port thing… if we want to remove port option, we still need to keep track of it so that it doesn't keep changing…
+- Deploy in a way that doesn't take app offline

 - Plugins